canonical/kafka-operator/docs/how-to/deploy/index.md

 (how-to-deploy-index)=
 # Deploy

-This section covers deploying Charmed Apache Kafka using different methods and on different platforms.
+This section covers deploying Charmed Apache Kafka on VM and Kubernetes using different methods and cloud platforms.
+Synchronized tabs retain the selected substrate across guides.

 **Deployment methods:**